 This was the first time an outbreak had been diagnosed in this part of Africa.
 The outbreak spread to neighbouring and nearby countries, particularly Liberia and Sierra Leone, and has been the largest known outbreak of this disease.

 This was the first country affected in the current outbreak and much of the country has been affected since March 2014.
 During 2015, transmission has occurred in smaller geographical areas, persisting in Boke (close to Guinea-Bissau), Conakry and Forecariah (which borders Sierra Leone).

 Cases of Ebola virus disease were first confirmed in northern Liberia on 30 March 2014 and extensive local transmission followed.
-All areas of the country reported cases, but case incidence has dramatically declined in 2015 and Liberia was declared free of EVD on 9 May 2015.
+All areas of the country reported cases, but case incidence dramatically declined in 2015 and Liberia was declared free of EVD on 9 May 2015.
 The country then entered a 90 day period of enhanced vigilance for cases.
 Since then, no cases had been reported until 29 June 2015 when a new case was confirmed.

 On 26 May 2014, the first case in Sierra Leone was confirmed.
 Since then every district in the country has been affected.
-However, in 2015 areas of transmission have gradually contracted to the district of Kambia (which borders Forecariah in Guinea) and Freetown.
+However, during 2015 areas of transmission have gradually contracted to the district of Kambia (which borders Forecariah in Guinea), Port Loko and Freetown.